 The simplest test for residual soluble iron is addition of a pinch of soda ash to a sample.
 If such iron is present, a greenish precipitate will form.

 Immediately after a filter has been flushed it should be opened and inspected.
 At this time, there will generally be a layer of deposit on the face of the filter cloth and this should be flushed off with a water hose.
 Filter media should then be pulled back from the bottom area of the filter plates and any significant deposits between the media and the web of the plate which could cause subsequent plugging of the filtrate ports of the plate should be removed.
 The ports should be inspected for deposits and any such deposits should be poked out with a piece of wire, welding rod, etc.

 Assuming that sludge supplied to the filter is conditioned with lime, or is other at a high pH, the filter can now be re-closed and returned to service.
 If it is not to be returned to service immediately, or if conditioned sludge supplied to the unit is not at a high pH, the unit should be filled at the point with high pH water to insure that any residual surface acidity has been neutralized.

 It must be recognized that acid washing of a filer even using inhibited acid, will removed some metal from the unit each time that such washing occurs.
 For this reason, and because acid washing does present a certain amount of hazard to personnel, it is recommended that this not be performed as a regular procedure.
-High pressure water washing is a preferred procedure for routine washing with acid washing reserved for such special requirements as cleaning of sever fouling of under drain surfaces, etc.
+High pressure water washing is a preferred procedure for routine washing, with acid washing reserved for such special requirements as cleaning of severe fouling of under drain surfaces, etc.